mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 consequences than one who was hoping for perfection but falls far short, due to greater margins for error.

-_For example, the pilot of a subsidised merchant wants to land in the middle of a storm on a dense atmosphere world.
+_For example, the pilot of a subsidized merchant wants to land in the middle of a storm on a dense atmosphere world.
 With a total DM-5 for the conditions, the pilot decides to play safe and shoot for a Heavy landing.
 This is a Routine (6+) Pilot check with DM-5 for the conditions and DM+2